 RDS Craft Awards

 The RDS Craft Awards (formerly RDS Crafts Competition) has contributed significantly to the development and growth of the craft sector in Ireland over many years.
 Following a review of the Awards, the structure and focus of the Awards is changing in 2018.
-This involves (1) a restructuring of the RDS Craft Awards which will be in the form of significant bursaries (5 x €10,000) for emerging craft makers (2) the creation of a new €10,000 bursary for established makers which will be managed by the Design & Crafts Council of Ireland (DCCoI) and sponsored by the RDS.
-Details of this new bursary will be announced in March by the DCCoI.
+This involves (1) a restructuring of the RDS Craft Awards which will be in the form of significant bursaries (5 x €10,000) for emerging craft makers (2) the creation of a new €10,000 bursary called The RDS Irish Craft Bursary which will be managed by the Design & Crafts Council of Ireland (DCCoI) and open to makers in the DCCoI's Portfolio programme.

-A judging panel of five craft and design professionals will review the applications from eligible candidates and shortlist candidates to attend interviews in the RDS on May 29 & 30 where examples of their work will be shown to the panel.
+A judging panel of five craft and design professionals has reviewed the applications from eligible candidates and nine have been shortlisted to attend interviews in the RDS on May 29 & 30 where examples of their work will be shown to the panel.
 Shortlisted candidates: Adele Walsh, Alan Meredith, Ann McBride, Chloe Dowds, Laoise Carey, Pearl Reddington, Pierce Healy, Sarah Roseingrave, Sophie Kate Curran

 Róisín de Buitléar, Glass Artist (Chair)